NicolasStefaniak/easieR/README.md

 The English version is under development.

 # The most important
-Most functions works quite well, and many new functions will be developed soon but if there bugs, just let me know.
+Most functions works quite well, and many new functions will be developed soon but if there bugs, just let me know by posting in the issues part of this github repository.

 # Présentation générale d'easieR